The Mist (TV series)

+The Mist is an American science fiction-horror thriller television series developed by Christian Torpe based on the 1980 novella by Stephen King.
+Produced by Dimension Television, the series stars Morgan Spector, Alyssa Sutherland, Gus Birney, Danica Curcic, Okezie Morro, Luke Cosgrove, Darren Pettie, Russell Posner and Frances Conroy, and centers around an eerie mist rolls into a small town, where the residents must battle the mysterious mist and its threats, fighting to maintain their morality and sanity.

-The Mist is an American science fiction-horror thriller television series developed by Christian Torpe.
-It is based on the 1980 novella by Stephen King.
-The series was produced by Dimension Television and aired for one 10-episode season on Spike from June 22 to August 24, 2017.
-Spike later cancelled the series on September 27 the same year.
+The Mist aired for one 10-episode season on Spike from June 22 to August 24, 2017.
+The series received generally mixed reviews from critics, and Spike later cancelled the series on September 27 the same year.

 Premise

 An unexplained mist slowly envelops the town of Bridgeville, Maine, creating an almost impenetrable barrier to visibility.
 The residents of the town soon learn the situation is even more precarious as unexplained anomalies and phenomena in the mist attack and kill most who enter it, trapping several groups of people in a shopping mall, a church, and a hospital.
 Eventually, people begin to see apparitions in the mist from their past, fears, or guilt that help or kill them depending on how they react.